deuill/fawkss/README.md

 Currently, the following features are implemented:

-  * C99/C++-style comments (.i.e. `// This is a comment`)
+  * C99/C++-style comments (i.e. `// This is a comment`)
   * Variables

-A full test-suite is provided (depending only on Bash and AWK), which should serve as a good example of the existing feature-set.
+A full test-suite is provided (depending only on `make` and `awk`), which should serve as a good example of the existing feature-set.

 ## Roadmap

 It is intended that the script never balloons to more than ~1000 lines of code.
 I'm trying to tackle the most important features yet and see how well they fit within the AWK mindset.

 That being said, I do not plan to implement any context-sensitive functionality (such as nesting etc.), which may be nigh-impossible in AWK anyways.
 Consider it a feature.

+## Testing & Documentation

+A `Makefile` is provided for running tests and producing documentation for Fawkss.
+Run `make help` in the project root for more information.

 ## Are you kidding me?